greenm01/ec4x/docs/ec4x_specs.md

 - Apply the Starbase critical hit rule to special assets that are resistant to crippling.
 - Add a modifier to protect homeworlds
 - Add mines or moon bases
-- Add defensive missle batteries
+- Add defensive missile batteries
 - Insert your imagination here.....

 EC4X Space combat is adapted from Empire of the Sun (EOS).